 We made good use of the top floor pool and gym every morning and evening, which made a great place to watch the city light up with the rising sun.
 As well, they have on-site massage therapists, which Kylee and I spoiled ourselves with a much-needed session!

 The breakfast at the above mentioned Marco Polo restaurant was simply mind-blowing, with a vast selection of cured meats, cheeses, spiced lentils, eggs, smoked salmon, pastries and more.

 While speaking with an American who frequented Cluj for business trips, he mentioned that in his opinion, the Double Tree is the best hotel in the city.
 Although it was the only place we stayed, we found no reason to disagree!

-In the spirit of transparency and full disclosure to our readers: We were hosted guests of the Double Tree by Hilton City Plaza during our stay in exchange for an honest review of the property.
-Our opinions are entirely our own, and are in no way influenced by this agreement.
+In the spirit of transparency and full disclosure to our readers: We were hosted guests of the Double Tree by Hilton City Plaza during our stay.
+Our opinions are entirely our own, and are in no way influenced by our aggreement with the property.
 Read more in our Affiliate Disclosure

 Getting Around Cluj

 Although taxis are cheap by European standards, they’re a little steeper in price compared to other parts of Romania.
 Given the cities well-connected bus system costs only 4 RON (0.85€ / $1.00) for a two-ticket fare, this was our main choice for getting around.

 If you’re arriving or leaving via the International Airport, bus numbers 5 and 8 run direct between the city centre and the airport.
 If heading to or from the train or bus station, bus number 9 connects to and from Union Square.